Zhang Hua: Service under the Jin dynasty

 Following Emperor Wu's death in May 290, Zhang Hua was summoned back to Luoyang to serve as an Official of Ceremonies (太常卿), a position without actual power.
 His role was mainly to teach Sima Yu, the only son and heir apparent of the newly enthroned Sima Zhong (Emperor Hui).
 After Empress Jia Nanfeng overthrew Empress Dowager Yang and her father Yang Jun in a coup d'état in April 291, she entrusted Zhang Hua with greater responsibilities as Right Household Counsellor (右光祿大夫), Palace Attendant (侍中) and Supervisor of the Palace Writers (中書監).
 Some reasons behind Zhang Hua's swift ascent were that both Empress Jia and Jia Mi observed that Zhang did not hail from a powerful clan, he was not hostile to Empress Jia's regency and he was popular with other court officials.
+(Note: Perhaps ironically, Jia Chong, the empress's late father, once advocated executing Zhang Hua during the Conquest of Wu by Jin, per Jia Chong's and Zhang Hua's biographies in Book of Jin.)
 Despite his loyalty, Zhang Hua was worried about the rise of Empress Jia's kin, and he wrote an article "Nǚ Shi Zhen" as satire.
 Eventually, Empress Jia decided to enfeoff Zhang as the Duke of Zhuangwu Commandery.
 Initially, Zhang declined to accept the peerage numerous times, but after an edict from Empress Jia advising him, he decided to accept.
 In c.March 296, Zhang Hua was promoted to Minister of Works (司空), replacing Sima Huang the Prince of Xiapi, who had died earlier that month.
-Over the subsequent years, with Empress Jia Nanfeng in power (Emperor Hui was merely a puppet emperor), Zhang Hua used his political skills to keep the various competing factions in check, in conjunction with Empress Jia's cousin Pei Wei.
+Over the subsequent years, with Empress Jia Nanfeng in power (Note: Emperor Hui was merely a puppet emperor due to his intellectual disability.), Zhang Hua used his political skills to keep the various competing factions in check, in conjunction with Empress Jia's cousin Pei Wei.